assembler-institute/fundII-scala/README.md

 # fundII-scala

-Follow the notebooks.
+Download all the notebooks.
 You can open them in Databricks.